 In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
 Add the corn, tortillas, taco sauce and 1 cup cheese; heat through.
 Sprinkle with remaining cheese.
 Serve with pepper sauce if desired.
 Yield: 6 servings.

-This hearty dish is quick and easy to fix after a busy workday.
+This hearty dish is quick and easy to fix after a busy camping day.
 We like to use hickory and bacon baked beans and serve it with fruit or a green salad for a complete meal.
+One of your best campfire recipes ever.

 In a large skillet, cook beef over medium heat until no longer pink; drain.
 Stir in the baked beans, corn, barbecue sauce, ketchup and mustard; heat through.
 Sprinkle with cheese; cook until melted.